2023 French pension reform strikes: Morning and afternoon

 DW reported, on 18 March, that union leaders were anticipating that some airports would see nearly a third of flights cancelled on 20 March, owing to strike action. easyJet and Ryanair, both British airlines, warned passengers to expect disruption.
 Ryanair said it was "expecting possible cancellations and delays on flights to and from France from 20 to 23 March."
 Eurostar announced that trains would run a normal service on 20 and 21 March, but there would be disruption to public transport in Lille on 20 March.

-In the morning, rubbish piles were set alight around the ring road in Rennes as part of a road blockade, with protestors also blockading waste collection points and the nearby Vern-sur-Seiche oil depot was blockaded.
+In the morning, rubbish piles were set alight around the ring road in Rennes as part of a road blockade, with protesters also blockading waste collection points and the nearby Vern-sur-Seiche oil depot was blockaded.
 The road blockade was attended by a "few hundred people".
 It began at 6:30am, and led to "over 15 miles of halted traffic around the city".
-Police used tear gas and charged towards protestors who were on the road and in surrounding fields.
+Police used tear gas and charged towards protesters who were on the road and in surrounding fields.
 Shortly before midday, it was announced they had all been lifted.
-However, a damaged road in Porte de Saint-Malo meant the speed limit was temporarily reduced to 70 kilometres per hour.
+However, a damaged road in Porte de Saint-Malo meant the speed limit was temporarily reduced to 70 kilometers per hour.
 Crisis24 said that industrial action at oil refineries was "starting to impact fuel supplies", with shortages of fuel at stations, "particularly" in Marseille and the south of the country.
 Sky News, on 17 March, stated that garbage collection strikes are set to continue until at least 20 March.

 SNCF has warned of "disruption to intercity and regional train services", with only two out of three trains running on several lines of Paris' RATP network.
 Crisis24 reported that such disruptions will continue until 23 March, when the national strike will exacerbate service provision.